Welcome!

 New members are welcome.
 Please enquire via the contact form.
 We will get back to you as soon as possible.

-Our next event will be on Thursday 4th April
+Our next event will be on Thursday 2nd May

 Meeting plus Zoom

-Guest speaker: David Glass on:
+Guest speaker: Dr Steve Barrett on:

 Whether you’re interested in cosmological theories, or just want to know how to find your way around the night sky, EAS is for you.
 Visitors and new members are welcome regardless of age, experience, or any equipment they might (or might not) own.
 We host well-known and popular guest speakers.
 Our own members also give talks and presentations about subjects related to astronomy.